fkiwy/unTimely_Catalog_explorer/README.md

     Whether to show the file download progress.
 The default is True.
 - timeout : int, optional
     Timeout for remote requests in seconds.
 The default is 300.
+- suppress_console_output : bool, optional
+    Whether to suppress all console output except error messages.
+The default is False.
 - catalog_base_url : str, optional
     Base URL to access the unTimely Catalog.
 The default is 'https://portal.nersc.gov/project/cosmo/data/unwise/neo7/untimely-catalog/'.
 - catalog_index_file : str, optional